Ankor Fit System

 A good coach will help inform and guide you to strategies that reshape those other 165 hours/week, but ultimately it’s on you to put those strategies into action.
 You are exactly where you are right now because you are choosing not to act, or you’re trying to act but don’t know how.
 Circumstances can suck and sometimes be brutal, but will you continue to let circumstance define you, or use it to help motivate you out of your current situation?

-It’s your ass literally on the line, and no one will care about it more than you do.
-If you don’t truly care about making a change, even the best coaches in the world will have great difficulty helping you make progress.
 The journey of 10,000 steps really does begin with one thing: a change in perception.
-An interesting thing about perception is that it can take a really long time to shift, but when it finally does it’s usually immediate and often permanent.
+An interesting thing about perception is, while it can take a really long time to shift, when it finally does it’s usually immediate and often permanent.
+That's the kind of real change a good coach can help you create.